11. Matrices and Other Arraysļ

 ## [1,] 1 2 3

-Actually, cbind and rbind stand for column- and row-bind; they allow multiple vectors and matrices be stacked one after/below another:
+Actually, cbind and rbind stand for column- and row-bind; they allow multiple vectors and matrices to be stacked one after/below another:

 rbind(1:4, 5:8, 9:10, 11) # row bind